-This subject examines the implications of data surveillance (the techniques of social control through the use of information technology) in both public and private administration, and information privacy (or 'data protection') law as a response.
-Topics include: uses and effectiveness of data surveillance in tax and social security administration, prevention of credit and insurance fraud, direct marketing and criminal investigation; documentary identification law and practice (population registers, credit cards, licences etc); 'data surveillance law' as a new method of public administration; the effectiveness of general law (eg breach of confidence) and such legislation as the Privacy Act 1988 (Cth) and the Data Matching Program (Assistance and Tax) Act 1990, privacy aspects of freedom of information laws, official secrets laws, credit reporting legislation and 'spent convictions' legislation; international standards and regulation of 'trans-border data flows', particularly in light of the European Commission's Draft Directive on data protection.
-Each student will examine in depth the legality, use and effectiveness of data surveillance techniques, and the effects of data protection law, on one area of public administration or commercial practice.
+The social and legal implications of data surveillance (the techniques of social control through the use of information. technology) in both public and private administration, and legal responses such as information privacy (or 'data protection') laws, telecommunications interception and surveillance laws.
+There is a strong emphasis on the impact of new technologies such as the internet, encryption. biometric identifiers, and surveillance techniques.
+Topics include: uses and effectiveness of data surveillance in government administration, prevention of credit and insurance fraud, direct marketing and criminal investigation; identification law and practice (population registers, smart cards etc); marketing surveillance and other privacy invasions on the internet; telecommunications interception: 'data surveillance law' as a new method of public administration; the effectiveness of general law (eq. breach of confidence) and such legislation as the Privacy Act 1988 (Cth) and the Data Matching Program (Assistance and Tax) Act 1990; privacy aspects of freedom of information laws, official secrets laws, credit reporting legislation and 'spent convictions' legislation; international standards and regulation of 'data exports', particularly the European Union's privacy Directive, Each student will conduct research on the legality, use and effectiveness of data surveillance techniques, and the effects of data protection law, on one area of public administration or commercial practice.